mattangus/mattangus.github.io/CV/index.md

 <span style="color:{{ page.base-colour }}">May ’12 - Dec ’13</span> **Security Analyst**, *Canadian Natural Resources Limited*, Calgary.

+- Took initiative and automated various manual processes through the use of scripts, saving the team about 3 hours per week.

-- Created small scripts to replace manual tasks saving our team many hours on a weekly basis.{ Worked within our company’s workﬂow to deliver access to various applications.
+- Performed within the company's workflow to deliver access to various applications.

-- Helped external vendors manage access to our environment through FTP.

-- Removed application and network access for employees that had left the company.

 ## Awards and Competitions
 ---